 Forty Signs Of Rain

-Forty Signs Of Rain is the first novel of the Science In The Capital trilogy.
+Forty Signs Of Rain is the first novel of the Science In The Capital trilogy, published in 2004.
 It introduces the main characters, scientists in the National Science Foundation in Washington, D.C.

 Like all three volumes in this trilogy, the novel is divided in ten parts.
 Each part begins with a short incipit (in italics), often unrelated to the main characters and told from a different or omniscient point of view.
 The part then contains short chapters, each focused on one of the main characters (Frank, Anna or Charlie) and narrated in the third person.
 Each chapter thus follows a storyline that develops simultaneously with the rest of the part’s chapters.